Learn How Police Reports Establish Fault and Affect Compensation For Car Accidents

 - Does the report say that you were traveling 50 mph in a 35 mph zone because the other driver said so, even though you know that is not true?

-It’s wise to ask what sort of information the officer received and from whom.
+It’s wise to ask what information the officer received and from whom.
+An experienced attorney can also challenge the officer’s training against their judgments in the report.

-If you have 10 feet of skid marks, it is safe to say that the driver did not start breaking until 10 feet before the impact.
-Those same measurements can also determine the person’s speed.
+A perfect example of this would be the skid mark analysis.
+If the police accident report says there were 10 feet of skid marks, it is safe to say that the driver did not start breaking until 10 feet before the impact.
+Those exact measurements can also determine the person’s speed.
+It is feasible to do this with some precision, but it requires specialized training that most police departments don’t include within their training process.

-Since an individual would need special training or specific knowledge to make these inferences accurately, a court requires documentation of knowledge or training before this evidence can be admissible.
+Since an individual would need special training or specific knowledge to make these inferences accurately, a court requires documentation of knowledge or activity before this evidence can be admissible.
+You can apply the same guidelines to other special measurements and conjectures.

 Be Careful of What You Say

-When you are involved in an automotive collision and the police show up, any police report can damage your case, so be aware of what you say.
+When you are involved in a car collision and the police show up, any police report can damage your case, so be aware of what you say.
 You cannot amend your initial remarks in the court proceedings.
+The best way to protect yourself and your rights is to consult an experienced personal injury lawyer.

 Ready to Talk to a Lawyer Who Has Your Back?